India

 The taxpayers who want to opt for the old tax regime have to specifically indicate this preference in the manner as prescribed.

-Increased withholding tax rate (WHT) for royalty and fee for technical service (FTS) payments made to non-residents
+Increased withholding tax (WHT) rate for royalty and fee for technical service (FTS) payments made to non-residents

-The 10% special tax rate, as provided under the domestic tax laws, on royalty and FTS income earned by a non-resident or a foreign company that does not have permanent establishment (PE) in India has been increased to 20%.
+The 10% special tax rate, as provided under the domestic tax laws, on royalty and FTS income earned by a non-resident or a foreign company that does not have permanent establishment (PE) in India was increased to 20%.
 Accordingly, royalty/FTS incomes that are chargeable to tax for a non-resident on or after 1 April 2023 will require tax to be deducted at the rate of 20% plus applicable surcharge and cess under the domestic tax laws.

 However, non-residents or foreign companies can still avail the benefit of a lower tax rate provided in the tax treaties, subject to compliance with the treaty eligibility conditions.